ioccc-src/winner/1996/huffman/README.md

 ## Judges' remarks:

-If you are still confused and want to read a spoiler, check out the source and it will be clear as mud!
+If you are still confused, check out the source and it will be clear as mud!

 And for a misleading hint, consider who won!  :-)

-And if you really can't see what is going on, here is an extra spoiler:
+### NOTICE to those who wish for a greater challenge

+**If you want a greater challenge, don't read any further**: just try to understand the program without running the command below.

+If you get stuck, come back and run the following command:

 ``` <!---sh-->
     ./huffman < huffman.c 2>/dev/null